discordjs/guide/guide/slash-commands/advanced-creation.md

 ## Choices

 The `String`, `Number` & `Integer` option types can have `choices`.
 If you would prefer users select from predetermined values rather than free text entry, `choices` can help you enforce this.
 This is particularly useful when dealing with external datasets, APIs and similar where specific input formats are required.

 ::: warning
 If you specify `choices` for an option, they'll be the **only** valid values users can pick!
 :::

-Specify choice by using the `addChoices()` method from the slash command builder.
-Choices require both a `name` to be displayed to the user for selection, and a `value` that your bot will receive when that choice is selected, almost as if the user had typed it into the string option manually.
+Specify choices by using the `addChoices()` method from within the option builder, such as <DocsLink section="builders" path="class/SlashCommandBuilder?scrollTo=addStringOption" type="method" />.
+Choices require a `name` which is displayed to the user for selection, and a `value` that your bot will receive when that choice is selected, as if the user had typed it into the option manually.

 The `gif` command example below allows users to select from predetermined categories of gif to send: